alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 That is all there is to it. **Fleek abstracts the entire process for you.** Canister creation, content updates, resolving, cycle management (though right now cycles are free-use on Mainnet, until they are fully implemented).

 You can take any static site you used before in Fleek, and take it to the Internet Computer.
-All supported Jamstack sites on IPFS are **fully supported** on the Internet Computer, and there is **no change whatsoever in build settings or requirements.**
+All supported Jamstack sites on IPFS are **fully working** on the Internet Computer, and there is **no change whatsoever in build settings or requirements.**

 You can build **static frontends**, which means either static websites as we mentioned, or Dapps or front-end apps that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!